USEPA/e-manifest/docs/src/Services/authentication.md

    - `E_GeneratorAuthorizationSave: User is not authorized for the Generator.
 Cannot create Image or DataImage5Copy manifests`

-2. If the user is associated with a Broker site and the manifest submission type is “Image”, then the System will stop the processing and generates the following error:
+2. If the user is associated with a Broker site and the manifest submission type is "Image", then the System will stop the processing and generates the following error:

    - `E_BrokerAuthorizationSave: Brokers are not authorized to create Image manifests`